cogini/prometheus_exometer/README.md

 # Sampling metrics

-`PrometheusExometer.SampleMetrics` is a GenServer which periodically updates metrics by calling functions.
+`PrometheusExometer.SampleMetrics` is a GenServer that periodically updates metrics by calling functions.

 Put this in `config/config.exs`: